Filed under Life

 I knew that this would be the most difficult situation I’ve ever faced in my life.
 I knew that I might not survive it myself.
 I’m determined to survive it, though.
 I thank whatever forces put certain things in my world at this precise moment because I’m using them all to help pull me out of the hell of this reality and distract my attention and thoughts to other, much better realities, that are about moving forward and trying and doing something good with the time and gifts and people you’re given in this world.

 Long before this news, I’ve spent a lot of time thinking about the two kinds of people in all of our lives.
 The people who are in this world, among us, and those who are no longer in this world and among us.
 I’ve got a lot in that second group, and other than my mom in 2003, they’ve been there for a long long time.
 My father died of cancer 30 years ago.
 My two older brothers are dead 30 years or more.
 I guess when you have so many that are no longer here you think about them and how much you’d give for just a five minute phone conversation.
-I can make a good cup of coffee.
-What I would give to just make my father a cup of coffee and talk things out.
+I can make a pretty good cup of coffee.
+What I would give to just make my father a cup of that coffee and sit down and talk about everything we never talked about when he was alive.

 My best friend is in this world, among us.
 So for me, with this distinction working in my mind all these many years, the last three months of knowing that she is still here right now but will soon and forever be gone has been a very destructive place to be inside my head.
 I can’t sleep.
 I don’t care how sleepy I am.
 I lay down and think about something else and start to drift off but the instant my mind falls on the situation, as Sheri and her mom call it, it’s like the front of my brain shoots off like it’s strapped to the front of a rocket.
 It’s just like that.
 You’re not seeing anything.
 At that point it isn’t even thinking.
 It’s just like a rushing sensation.
 And the adrenaline jolt is the only thing that’s real.
 In an instant you go from almost asleep to up on your elbows trying to breathe.